Want a Positive Work Culture? 12 Questions for Your Next Interview

 - Describe a time when a leader got vulnerable with their employees or team.

 - Describe how your organization creates a safe emotional space for your employees.

 People are Capable

-When the switch is on, companies and their leaders believe there is opportunity for growth, and they assist people in becoming more capable.
+When the switch is on in a positive work culture, companies and their leaders believe there is opportunity for growth, and they assist people in becoming more capable.
 When the switch is off, they see limitations and barriers, and often jump in to solve the problem without embracing the learning opportunity in failure, which only reinforces dependency.
 Try these interview questions: